-An Honest Review of Park Chinois – The New Chinese Restaurant in Mayfair
+An Honest Review of Mayfair Chinese Restaurant, Park Chinois

 Park Chinois is a Chinese restaurant in Mayfair, London.
 I’ve been there 3 times, twice for dinner and once for lunch.
 Each experience was different but if you simply don’t want to read on, let me just say this much.
 Park Chinois has very quickly established itself in the same league as restaurants like Hakkasan, China Tang and my favourite, Hunan (in Pimlico).

 Annoyingly there are a couple of steps to walk into the foyer of the restaurant from the street, but then it starts, the experience begins.
 Park Chinois has an upstairs and a downstairs.
 Both serve the exact same menu, however the ambience is very different in each of the sections.
 Before I even booked the first time, a food writer friend of mine who had been to review the restaurant said:

 “….old money sits upstairs and new money sits downstairs”.